What is lifestyle evangelism?

 So long as lifestyle evangelism does not replace the verbal sharing of the gospel, it is a legitimate ministry tool.
 Lifestyle evangelism can be a wonderful way to show faith in action in a world that needs to see what true Christianity looks like.

-Recommended Resources: Lifestyle Evangelism: Crossing Traditional Boundaries to Reach the Unbelieving World by Joe Aldrich and Logos Bible Software.
+Recommended Resource: Lifestyle Evangelism: Crossing Traditional Boundaries to Reach the Unbelieving World by Joe Aldrich

 What is friendship evangelism?